-The Acorn Group Practice - Jackson, located in Twickenham in the London Borough of Richmond upon Thames in south-west London, provides a general practice service to around 8,000 patients.
+Abbey Wood Surgery, located in the London Borough of Greenwich in south-east London, provides a general practice service to around 8,000 patients.

-We carried out an announced comprehensive inspection on 30 October 2014.
-The inspection took place over one day and was undertaken by a lead inspector, along with a GP advisor, a specialist advisor with a background in practice management and an Expert by Experience.
-We looked at a range of records, spoke with patients, members of the patient participation group (PPG), and staff including the management team.
+We carried out an announced comprehensive inspection on 2 December 2014.
+The inspection took place over one day and was undertaken by a lead inspector, along with a GP specialist advisor, a specialist advisor with a background in practice management and an Expert by Experience.
+We looked at care records, and spoke with patients and staff including the management team.